Vik817/comp520-Compiler/README.md

-# comp520-programming assignment
+# COMP520 Programming Assignment

+This is a Compiler (WIP) for the MiniJava language meant to take code written in miniJava and compile it into byte code that targets x86/64 processors and the Linux operating system

-Progress so far:
+## Progress so far:

-PA1: Done
+### PA1: Done
+Syntactic analysis and Parser for a Context Free Grammar of MiniJava

-PA2: Done
+### PA2: Done
+AST generation and traversal

-PA3: Done
+### PA3: Done
+Contextual analysis: Identification of variable declaration and type checking

-PA4: In progress
+### PA4: In progress
+Code generation

-PA5: Not started
+### PA5: Not started
+Extra credit